Thomas-Aragaw/Wkanda/README.md

 # Wkanda
 Wakanda is a quiz-like game that is focused on naming African city capitals and currencies.
+The user will first put their name into the game and choose what they want to play from the three options including currency, capital, or mixed.
+Then according to the player mode, the questions will appear.
+If a user answers correctly the score pint will increase or if it is not correct it will decrease the point.
+If the user is wrong three times the user will be disqualified from the game.
+The highest score will always be saved, whoever scored the highest score is smart.